About Spiderman SE

 Maintenance

 Generally, we recommend treatment every 6-12 months.
-However, if the property has not been treated previously or there is a large, widespread or heavy infestation of one or more particular pest, we recommend maintenance treatments after a shorter period of time (ie. quarterly), depending on the individual situation, environment and problem pest).
+However, if the property has not been treated previously or there is a large, widespread or heavy infestation of one or more particular pests, we recommend maintenance treatments after a shorter period (i.e. quarterly), depending on the individual situation, environment and problem pest).

 The return of spider webs indicates the treatment's biodegradation.
 Similarly, if the time insects take to die becomes excessive, further treatment may be necessary.
-Our technicians can advise further treatment programs, depending on each individual situation.
+Our technicians can advise you on further treatment programs, depending on the situation.

 There are many environmental factors out of our control that can make the effectiveness of our treatments vary.